-Spring 2021 Organization-in-Residence: We Are All Criminals
+Spring 2023: We Are All Criminals

 In fall 2020, We Are All Criminals teamed up with WAM to present a virtual event—created in partnership with CEDAR PUBLIC ACCESS CHANNEL, Cedar Artist Collective member RITIKA GANGULY.
 The video event was recorded live on Oct.
 29 and is available as part of WAM On Demand via the Weisman’s YouTube channel.